12 am – Jodorowsky’s Dune – Documentary

 3:35 am– Search for the Gods – Action/Science Fiction

 (1975, Warner Archives) This bizarre ABC TV Movie of the Week trades heavily in the ancient astronaut mythology of Erich von Daniken’s Chariots of the Gods, which found considerable favor in pop culture circles during the 1970s.
 Stephen McHattie is a soulful hitchhiker who comes to possess a mystical artifact, allegedly part of a larger medallion of extraterrestrial origin.
 A mysterious and menacing Englishman (Albert Paulsen) with vague world domination plans also wants the item, and dispatches Raymond St. Jacques and an army of hoods to track it down, spurring McHattie to team up with a post-Disney, pre-Elvis/Snake Plissken Kurt Russell and search for the other parts of the medallion.
-Russell’s beer guzzling, throughout untrustworthy sidekick is the high point of this proposed pilot, giving a much-needed gas face to its blend of proto-New Age spirituality, global Big Brother conspiracies and astral projection.
+Russell’s beer guzzling, thoroughly untrustworthy sidekick is the high point of this proposed pilot, giving a much-needed gas face to its blend of proto-New Age spirituality, global Big Brother conspiracies and astral projection.
 He deserved his own series.

 5 am – Marine Boy: “The Gill Men” – Anime/Science Fiction